hershel/hershel/docs/middleware.md

 # Middleware

 The middleware system is provided by [koa-compose](https://github.com/koajs/compose).
-I recommend reading [this article](https://medium.com/netscape/mastering-koa-middleware-f0af6d327a69) to learn how to understand the extremely powerful middleware system.
+I recommend reading [this article](https://medium.com/netscape/mastering-koa-middleware-f0af6d327a69) to learn about its extremely powerful middleware system.

 ```js
 const { Client } = require('hershel')